 When traveling or living outside of Hawaii

-If you will be living away from your health center’s service area for more than 90 days, you may enroll in HMSA’s Guest Membership Program, a program that allows you to have a PCP on the U.S. Mainland while temporarily living away from home.
+If you’ll be living away from your health center’s service area for more than 90 days, you may enroll in HMSA’s Guest Membership Program, a program that allows you to have a PCP on the Mainland while temporarily living away from home.